+- Replace the spark plugs.

 - Inspect the spark plug leads for damage or deterioration.
 Replace if necessary.

 - Drain and replace the gearcase lubricant.

 - Check the power trim fluid.

 - Check the control cable adjustments.

 - Lubricate the entire length of the driveshaft, the driveshaft splines, and the surface under the water pump impeller with Extreme Grease.